 Advantages: Getting to see each other on a regular basis.
 Disadvantages: Too much time together.

 In all seriousness, traveling together has been both wonderful and challenging.
 You experience beautiful places together, and you learn about each other in greater depth.
 If you can survive traveling together, you can survive anything in your relationship.
 It’s the ultimate litmus test.
-To read more, I wrote a blog post about what I’ve learned traveling as a couple.

 How do you strike the right balance between simultaneously working, dating and traveling as a lifestyle?